sophiemiddleton/pyfitter/py-fitter/README.md

      |           * jobs - should be the same as number of files to be as optimal as possible (number of worker threads for import)
      |           * fittype - implented opts: "mom1D", "time1D", "momtime2D"
      |           * fit range (low, hi) - range to fit over
-     |           * categorize - uses MC process code to find true nature of the particles making the tracks
+     |           * cat - uses MC process code to find true nature of the particles making the tracks
+                 * mismatch - a work around (FIXME)
      |           * verbose - has the usual meaning, prints debug statements as desired, off by default
 CLASSES
     builtins.object
         AnaProcessor inherits from pyprocess Skeleton class